5 Secrets of Successful Data Led Organizations

 Gartner predicts – “By 2023, data literacy will become an explicit and necessary driver of business value, demonstrated by its formal inclusion in over 80% of data and analytics strategies and change management programs.”

-Here are some characteristics that today’s successful data-driven companies have adopted:
+Here are some characteristics that today’s successful data led organizations have adopted:

 Creating a Data Driven Culture